 3. Move the cursor to where you want to insert the degree sign in the Word document, then click the “Insert” button in the characters menu.
 Now every time you open the Symbols menu, you should see the degree sign in the list of the recently-used symbols.
 This method can save you time, as you’ll never have to repeat this process again.

 If you’re using Word for macOS, you should have this same feature.

 To use this method, follow the steps below.
 I used Windows 10, but it can also work on Windows 7 and Windows 8.

-1. Open your Start menu and type “Character Map” in the search box and hit Enter.
-This will search your computer for the Character Map program.
+1. Open your Start menu and type “Character Map” in the search box.
+Hit Enter.
+This searches your computer for the Character Map program.

 2. Double-click the Character Map desktop app that will populate.
 Doing so will open the program.
-Here you’ll find a list of countless symbols and characters.
+Here you’ll find a list of numerous symbols and characters.

 3. At the bottom of the program, you should see the “Advanced view” box.
 Click to check it.
 Skip this step if it’s already checked.
 The essence of checking the box is to be able to easily find the degree sign from a list of over one-hundred symbols.

 4. Now it’ll be easy to locate the degree sign.
 Type “degree sign” in the search box as illustrated below, then click the search button, and all the other symbols will clear, leaving behind only the degree sign.

 5. Double-click the degree sign, then click “Copy.”
-Now go to the Word document where you want to insert it, and click Ctrl + V to paste it.
+Go to the Word document where you want to insert it and click Ctrl + V to paste it.
 You can use the same procedure to insert any other special character into Word or a webpage.

 For macOS users, you have a similar feature called Character Viewer.
 Use Control + Command + Space to bring up the viewer.
 You can insert accents, special characters, emojis, and mathematical symbols.